tsunami416604/azure-docs.hu-hu/articles/synapse-analytics/get-started-analyze-sql-pool.md

     )
     OPTION (LABEL = 'COPY : Load [dbo].[Trip] - Taxi dataset');
     ```
-1. A szkript futtatása körülbelül 1 percet vesz igénybe.
+1. Ez a szkript körülbelül 60 másodperc múlva fejeződik be.
 Egy dbo nevű táblába tölti be a New York-i, 2 000 000-as sorokat **.
 Utazás**

 ## <a name="explore-the-nyc-taxi-data-in-the-dedicated-sql-pool"></a>A New York-i taxi adatai a dedikált SQL-készletben